African Lovebirds are small birds native to the African region. Their diet consists mainly of various types of seeds.

 10,000 grams / 10KG

-The African lovebird's seed mix is enough to fulfil the nutritional and vitamin needs of lovebirds from various phases.
+The African lovebird's seed mix is enough to fulfill the nutritional and vitamin needs of lovebirds from various phases.

-As for nutritional and vitamin requirements that cannot be obtained from food sources, you can add supplements mixed in drinking water or lovebirds' favourite egg food.
+As for nutritional and vitamin requirements that cannot be obtained from food sources, you can add supplements mixed in drinking water or lovebirds' favorite egg food.

 Nutrient and vitamin content of various seeds for African lovebirds.